Lesson Plan - Get It!

 Those nations included Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Turkmenistan, Tajikistan, and Uzbekistan.
 Georgia also joined the CIS in 1993, but left in 2008 due to military conflict between Russia and Georgia.
 Three of the 15 former Soviet nations decided not to join the CIS.
 Those countries were Estonia, Latvia, and Lithuania.
 The map below shows the countries that are currently part of the CIS:

 You will watch a video to get a better idea of the purpose of the CIS.
-As you watch What is the Commonwealth of Independent States?, by mrgeocjhs, answer the following questions on a separate piece of paper:
+As you watch Commonwealth of Independent States, from Century Old, answer the following questions on a separate piece of paper:

 - What is the purpose of the CIS?